Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 \subsubsection{Variational Quantum Algorithm for SDPs in ICSF}

 Solving the unconstrained optimization problem~\eqref{eq:form2soft} using a gradient based classical technique is computationally expensive if the dimension $N$ of the operators is large.
-Hence, in this section, we propose a variational quantum algorithm to solve the aforementioned optimization problem inexactly.
+Hence, in this section, we propose a variational quantum algorithm to solve this problem.

-First, we introduce a parameterization of density operators using parameterized quantum circuits, in order to efficiently estimate the expectation values of Hermitian operators $C, A_{1}, \ldots, A_{M-1}$.
-Second, due to the presence of the $\max$ operation in the objective function, it is not differentiable at some parameter values.
-Therefore, we perform further modifications to the objective function in order to make the objective function differentiable at all parameter values.
-Finally, we optimize the resulting objective function using our variational quantum algorithm.\\
+First, we introduce a parameterization of density operators using parameterized quantum circuits, in order to efficiently estimate the expectation values of the Hermitian operators $C, A_{1}, \ldots, A_{M-1}$.
+Second, we optimize the resulting objective function using our variational quantum algorithm.\\

 \textbf{Parameterization:} Let $U_{RS}(\bst)$ be a parameterized quantum circuit with a parameter $\bst \in [0, 2\pi]^{r}$, and let it act on the all-zeros state of the quantum system $RS$ and prepare a purification of the density operator $\rho_{S}(\bst)$.
-The structure of $U_{RS}(\bst)$ is given by \eqref{eq:vqauni}.
+The structure of $U_{RS}(\bst)$ is given by~\eqref{eq:vqauni}.
 Furthermore, the following equality holds because $U_{RS}(\bst)$ generates a purification of $\rho_{S}(\bst)$:

 where $H \in \{C, A_{1},\ldots,A_{M-1}\}$.